mohammedzamakhan/toddmotto.github.io/_posts/2016-10-18-angular-2-forms-template-driven.md

 #### Template-driven

-When we talk about "template-driven" forms, we'll actually be talking about the kind of forms we're used to with Angular 1.x, whereby we bind Directives and behaviour to our templates, and let Angular roll with it.
-Examples of these Directives we'd use are `ngModel` and perhaps `required`, `minlength` and so forth.
-On a high-level, this is what template-driven forms achieve for us - by specifying Directives to bind our models, values, validation and so on, we are letting the template do the work under the scenes.
+When we talk about "template-driven" forms, we'll actually be talking about the kind of forms we're used to with Angular 1.x, whereby we bind directives and behaviour to our templates, and let Angular roll with it.
+Examples of these directives we'd use are `ngModel` and perhaps `required`, `minlength` and so forth.
+On a high-level, this is what template-driven forms achieve for us - by specifying directives to bind our models, values, validation and so on, we are letting the template do the work under the scenes.

 ### Form base and interface